DanielHou315/QClap-Mobile/README.md

 # QClap v2 and beyond

 Please look at the [QClap Organization](https://github.com/QClap) for the latest releases!
+This app is currently under closed development, and Alpha will be released soon depending on the progress.

 # QClap v1